 Visit New Places

-or traveling to a different country, displacement is good for the brain.
-This might be difficult
+to a different country, displacement is good for the brain.
+This might be difficult to recognize

 At the coffee shop, you can’t order the “usual.”

 You have to study a new menu, pick something you have never tried before, and make a decision.

 While this seems simple, people enjoy the comfort of habit.
 We like to know what to expect